 We want to highlight a feature that's one of our favorite benefits of SABR membership: research committee newsletters.

-SABR members have a variety of interests, and this is reflected in the diversity of our 27 research committees — from Baseball and the Arts, to Statistical Analysis, to the Deadball Era, to Women in Baseball.
+SABR members have a variety of interests, and this is reflected in the diversity of our more than two dozen research committees — from Baseball and the Arts, to Statistical Analysis, to the Deadball Era, to Women in Baseball.

 All SABR members are eligible to sign up for — or contribute to — newsletters from any research committee.
 Committee newsletters are another outlet SABR offers for publication of your research articles, and also a respository for news and notes, pertinent announcements, and updates about committee goings-on.

 The publication schedule varies by committee.
 Some newsletters come out once a month while most are published quarterly or bi-annually.
 So while you're waiting for the next Baseball Research Journal or The National Pastime to show up in your mailbox, these newsletters are a great source to read new baseball research from SABR members.